An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Threats to Validity

 \textbf{Internal Validity}.
 We followed best practices in our mining and data cleaning approaches.
 Conclusions were drawn based on empirical evidence found in the data.
 We relied on tags applied to components to detect their licenses, but such information might be present in other, human-readable forms or through links to other resources, such as a research paper or another repository.
 The labeling of license categories is based on our understanding of the licenses.
 To mitigate bias in these labels, two researchers examined each license to confirm the label applied to it.

 \textbf{External Validity.} The generalizability of our findings is restricted by our choice of Hugging Face, which might not be fully generalizable to all model-sharing platforms.
-It is possible that we missed other challenges and obstacles faced by other model hubs or that different model-sharing sites have different levels of documentation and dependency management techniques.
-Additionally, given that the field of AI is rapidly evolving and new models are created every day, the conclusions we glean may be different if we were to take an updated snapshot of the supply chain at some future point.
+It is possible that we missed other challenges and obstacles faced by other model hubs or that different model-sharing sites have different levels of documentation and dependency management techniques, given our assumption that highly-downloaded models tend towards better documentation.
+We also observed that relatively few models and datasets declared licensing information, and models often did not declare any datasets.
+This implies that a great portion of the ecosystem may yet be undocumented.
+As such, our results may be biased towards the components that do provide documentation, and may be less generalizable to those which do not.
+We attempt to mitigate this risk by providing a detailed analysis of top-rated components to capture the specific challenges facing components that are used frequently and are thus applicable to many users.
+Additionally, given that the field of AI is rapidly evolving and new models are created every day, the conclusions we reached might be different if we were to take an updated snapshot of the supply chain at some future point.
 The extent to which this factor might change our results is unknown, but we maintain that it is important to capture an understanding of this nascent supply chain so that future investigations can understand the ways in which the supply chain has changed over time.